-The Mashpi Lodge, a National Geographic Unique Lodge of the World, is a mere 3.5 hours’ drive west of Quito, Ecuador, sitting in the heart of a 3,000-acre private Reserve made up of 70% primary forest.
+The Mashpi Lodge is a mere 3.5 hours’ drive west of Quito, Ecuador, sitting in the heart of a 3,000-acre private Reserve made up of 70% primary forest.
 Mashpi’s luxurious accommodation and orientation towards families, wellness and scientific research offer a perfect environment for sophisticated and inquisitive travelers to experience the refuge and biodiversity of Ecuador.

 Mashpi Lodge Review

 AdventureSmith Explorations’ Mashpi Lodge review includes a detailed description and photo gallery.
 Our Ecuador experts have stayed at Mashpi Lodge firsthand and can help compare the Mashpi Lodge with other adventure lodging and Ecuador land tours.

 Choose the Mashpi Lodge for an impressive, luxurious eco-lodge with floor-to-ceiling windows and numerous adventure and educational opportunities in a biodiverse rainforest.

 Mashpi is dedicated to protecting one of the world’s most important biodiversity hotspots for future generations and adheres to the highest environmental standards.
 The lodge sits at 3,116 feet above sea level on the western slopes of the Andes and has a total of 25 rooms with luxury amenities.
 Connection to the environment with total comfort is primary at Mashpi, therefore, visual contact with the forest available at every turn creates the perfect relaxing hideaway.
 Wellness therapies, cloud forest exploration (including a sky bike, gondola and observational platforms) and educational opportunities paired with a luxurious resort stay create a valuable and unique rainforest experience, one not easily found anywhere else.